Korean Central Television: News operation

+Sports programming

 KCTV has broadcast tape delayed airings of international sporting events in a condensed format.
 For instance, while the country has sub-licensed rights to the Olympic Games from the Seoul Broadcasting System (who serves as rights-holder for all of the Korean Peninsula), KCTV coverage of the 2020 Summer Olympics (which North Korea refused to send athletes to) began two days after the Games had ended, and it did not broadcast any coverage of the 2018 Winter Olympics in South Korea (despite North and South Korea entering as a unified team during the opening ceremonies, and fielding a unified team in women's ice hockey).
 Its coverage of the 2018 FIFA World Cup excluded matches involving Japan.